tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ## About

-The Import Inline Hook allows lets you add custom logic to the process of importing new users into Okta.
+The Import Inline Hook enables you to add custom logic to the process of importing new users into Okta from an app.
 Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the results of matching rules that were applied.

 ## Objects in the Request from Okta